-Presently the University of Puerto Rico is a wellestablished and mature institution, with a total enrollment of over 69,000 students.
-Mayagüez Campus serves a student population of 12,800 students.
-It was organized as a result of the University Act (P.L.1), which was approved on January 20, 1966, and amended by Law No. 16 in 1993.
-The University consists of the Mayagüez Campus, the Medical Sciences Campus, and the Río Piedras Campus, which are dedicated to both undergraduate and graduate education; and the Colleges at Aguadilla, Arecibo, Bayamón, Carolina, Cayey, Humacao, Ponce, and Utuado which are for undergraduate education.
-These institutional units are autonomous, each of them having a chancellor as chief administrative and academic officer.
+The University of Puerto Rico is a wellestablished and mature institution, with a total enrollment of over 69,000 students.
+University consists of the Mayagüez Campus, the Medical Sciences Campus, and the Río Piedras Campus, which are dedicated to both undergraduate and graduate education; and the Colleges at Aguadilla, Arecibo, Bayamón, Carolina, Cayey, Humacao, Ponce, and Utuado which provide undergraduate education.
+Each autonomous institutional unit has a Chancellor as chief administrator and academic officer.

-Board of Trustees of the University of Puerto Rico
+Board of Trustees

 The Board of Trustees is the governing body of the University of Puerto Rico.
-Its membership consists of 10 private citizens who represent the public interest in higher education, two faculty members, and a student representative.
-The Governor of Puerto Rico, with the advice and consent of the Senate of Puerto Rico, appoints the representatives of the public interest.
-The faculty and student representatives are elected from among the non-university administration members of the University Board.
-Five of the public interest members are appointed to an eight-year term, three members to a six-year term, and the remaining two members to fouryear terms.
-The faculty and student representatives are elected to one-year terms.
-Members representing the public interest may be reappointed to additional terms as long as the total time served does not exceed 8 years.
+Its membership consists of ten private citizens who represent the public interest in higher education, two faculty members, and a student representative.
+The Governor of Puerto Rico, with the advice and consent of the Senate of Puerto Rico, appoints the lay representatives.
+The faculty and student representatives are elected from among the nonuniversity administration members of the University Board.
+Five of the public interest members are appointed to eight-year terms, three members to six-year terms, and the remaining two members to four-year terms.
+The faculty and student representatives serve a one-year term.
+Members representing the public interest may be reappointed to additional terms as long as the total time served does not exceed eight years.
 The Board of Trustees elects its president from among its members.
+It is responsible for: